Nebraska (album): Side one

 "Nebraska" is sung from the point-of-view of the killer Charles Starkweather, pictured here with his girlfriend Caril Ann Fugate in December 1957.

-The opening track, "Nebraska", tells the story of the killer Charles Starkweather, who murdered ten people from 1957 to 1958 in Nebraska and Wyoming while traveling with his girlfriend Caril Ann Fugate.
+The opening track, "Nebraska", tells the story of the killer Charles Starkweather, who murdered ten people from 1957 to 1958 in Nebraska and Wyoming while traveling with his 14-year-old girlfriend Caril Ann Fugate.
 (Note: Attributed to multiple references:) After his capture, Starkweather is sentenced to death by electric chair.
 In the song's lyrics, the killer remains unrepentant, blaming his actions on the "meanness" of the world.
 (Note: This line is fictional.
 Springsteen took the quote from another killer in O'Connor's short story "A Good Man Is Hard to Find".)
 Springsteen wrote the song after watching Badlands, a film inspired by the couple, and reading the Ninette Beaver book Caril (1974).
 The song is sung from a first-person perspective; Springsteen said in 2005 that "everyone knows what it is like to be condemned".
 The song's music was described by Rolling Stones Steve Pond as "gentle" and "soothing".

 "Atlantic City" follows mob wars in the titular Atlantic City, New Jersey.
 At the time it was written, Atlantic City was controlled by corruption and had turned to gambling in hopes of revitalizing the city.
 In the song, a young man struggles to make an honest living, forcing him and his girlfriend to relocate to the city so he can join the mob.
 Springsteen mentions "the Chicken Man from Philly", which referred to the mafia boss Philip Testa, who was murdered in 1981.
 Margotin and Guesdon note the song's "dense atmosphere and the performance's feeling or urgency".

 "Mansion on the Hill" evokes Springsteen's childhood memories, remembering a large mansion on top of a hill that piqued his curiosity and car rides with his father.
 Its title was taken from the Hank Williams song "A Mansion on the Hill" (1948).
 Like other songs on the album, the musical arrangement is minimal, with guitar and harmonica.
 Margotin and Guesdon note "a spellbinding, hypnotic atmosphere" that is "filled with emotion and restraint".